gpuweb/WSL/Spec/source/index.rst

 #.
 If ``e`` is an LValue and was of type LValue of an array of size ``n`` during typing, replace it by an array reference to the same address, same address space, and with a bound of ``n``
 #.
 Else if it is an LValue and was of type LValue of a non-array type during typing, replace it by an array reference to the same address, same address space, and with a bound of ``1``
 #.
+Else if it is an invalid lvalue, either replace the whole expression by null, or trap
+#.
 Else reduce it

 There is no explicit dereferencing operator for array references: they can just be used with the array syntax.